How to find an engineering apprenticeship

 Many companies begin their advertising and recruitment early in the year, January to April, offering places for a September start.
 However, apprenticeships are available all year round, so it is worth looking as soon as you have decided it's what you want to do.

 Here's some guidance on where to begin your research:

 - Head to the National Apprenticeship Service website, where you can search for current apprenticeship vacancies by sector and region.
 You can call their helpline on 0800 015 0400 for support using the online vacancy matching service, where an advisor will also be able to give you general advice on applications and how to put yourself forward in the best light;

 - Check The Apprenticeship Guide’s online list of vacancies;

 - Consider approaching companies that have IET Approved Apprenticeship Schemes.
 These offer apprentices many benefits including recognisable professional competence as IET approval is only awarded to high quality schemes;

 - Look through magazines and newspapers.
 Companies seeking to offer apprenticeships advertise through the local press and industry sector magazines.
 It also may be worth regularly checking E&T Jobs;

 - Network with family, friends and members of local professional groups;

-- Attending career fairs, conferences, lectures and workshops is a great way to learn about all aspects of engineering and to meet and talk with experienced craftsmen;
+- Attending career and trade fairs, conferences, lectures and taking part in work experience days is a great way to learn about all aspects of engineering and to meet and talk with experienced craftsmen;

-- Local colleges have links with companies offering modern apprenticeships because colleges can be where some of the training takes place.
+- Local colleges have links with companies offering apprenticeships because colleges can be where some of the training first takes place.
 Find out if your local college offers engineering apprenticeships;